Founder member of The Football League 1888

 In the Nineties, Aston Villa were inconsistent in the league but did win two League Cups, regularly qualified for Europe and were beaten FA Cup finalists in 2000.

 In 2006, following the acrimonious departure of manager, David O'Leary, Villa's chairman, Doug Ellis decided to retire on health grounds and sold his 38% stake in the club to Randy Lerner, owner of NFL franchise team, Cleveland Browns.
 Martin O'Neill was appointed as manager and sweeping changes made behind the scenes, which included yet another redesigned crest, which appeared in 2007.
 A small white star represented Villa's European Cup win.

 In 2008 Villa broke new ground when they wore the logo of Acorns Children's Hospice on their shirts in place of the usual commercial sponsorship.

-With thanks to John Lerwill, Villa's official historian, for adding valuable detail to the Victorian period covered in this article.
+My thanks to John Lerwill, Villa's official historian, and Bernard Gallagher for adding valuable detail to the Victorian period covered in this article.

 - (a) The Complete Encyclopedia of Aston Villa